dakotalillie/dakotadacoda-frontend/README.md

 # DakotaDacoda Frontend

-This is the frontend code for my personal website, built using [Create React App](https://github.com/facebookincubator/create-react-app).
+This is the frontend for my personal website, built using [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Features